josephmluna/LabWebsite/lab_charter/index.md

 However, we also acknowledge that academia has long struggled with issues of systemic bias and underrepresentation.
 As a lab, we are committed to being part of the solution.
 We actively work to identify and dismantle biases, promote mutual understanding, and create a space where everyone feels supported and empowered to succeed.

-To help us in this ongoing process, I encourage you to explore the resources in our lab library on topics such as representation, crucial conversations, and emotional intelligence.
-These tools can help us navigate challenges, have productive discussions, and maintain inclusive culture.
+To help in this ongoing process, I encourage you to explore the resources in our lab library on topics such as representation, crucial conversations, and emotional intelligence.
+These tools can help us navigate challenges, have productive discussions, and maintain an inclusive culture.

 Additionally, I strongly recommend attending school-wide events related to diversity, equity, and inclusion.
 These are valuable opportunities to learn, engage with the broader community, and bring new ideas back to our lab.